JackWFinlay/jsonize/README.md

 The methods accepting a `Stream` are overloads on the same method names as before.
 There's no real performance increase, but you'll no longer have to process the `Stream` to a `string` yourself first!

+### Version 3.2.0
+#### Paragraph Text Handling
+From version 3.2.0, you can now control how paragraph text is handled.
+Previously, all text was treated as a single node and child text nodes were ignored after the first.
+This meant that if you had for example a `p` tag with a `span` tag inside, the text of the `span` tag and anything following would be ignored.
+Now, you can control this behaviour with the `ParagraphHandling` enum in the `JsonizeParserConfiguration` object.
+The options are:
+- `ParagraphHandling.Enhanced` (default) - All text is pushed to text nodes.
+- `ParagraphHandling.Classic` - Only the first text node is pushed to the parent node.

 ### Deprecation Note:
 Version `3.0.0` introduced a major performance regression that could make the run time many hundred times worse (compared to version 1.0.9)!.